 ETSU represented the A-Sun in the NCAA Tournament by taking on No. 16 national seed Kentucky in the First Round in Lexington.
 Despite the setback, the Bucs enjoyed an outstanding season by capturing over 20 wins (23 total) for the second time in the last three years, while also setting program records for block assists (613) and sets played (139), as well as new A-Sun records for total blocks (366.5) and blocks (198.5) in conference only matches.

-Last season, the Blue and Gold won a share of the Atlantic Sun regular season championship after setting a program-record with 16 conference wins.
+In 2013, the Blue and Gold won a share of the Atlantic Sun regular season championship after setting a program-record with 16 conference wins.
 The Bucs also posted their second straight 20-win season after totaling 22 victories, while three Buccaneers received all-conference honors – Megan Devine and Meredith Hardy (First Team All A-Sun) and Katie Muey (Second Team All A-Sun).
 ETSU posted a pair of nine-win match streaks, including a win at Tennessee, marking the first win over the Vols in nearly 35 years.

 In addition to her success with the Bucs, Coach Devine has been successful on a national level as she began her coaching duties for USA Volleyball in the summer of 2012.
 Devine, who coached alongside legendary former Ohio State head coach Jim Stone, took the U.S. Girls’ Youth National Team to Pula, Croatia to compete in the 2012 European Challenge.
 Throughout the process, Devine made trips to Colorado Springs, Colo., to help assist with the tryouts at the Olympic Training Center, and the team also stopped in Italy for some tune-up matches prior to competing in the European Challenge.